Dick Morris to Newsmax: Mamdani Will Be Dem's 'Poster Child' If He Wins

 "It's gotten so deformed, so degenerate," Morris said.
 "What happens when the Democrats lose an election?
 They react by moving to the left, not by moving to the center, and they nominate increasingly crazy candidates until the country gets it and pulls them up short."

-"After Jimmy Carter was defeated by Ronald Reagan, they nominated Dukakis and Mondale," he added.
-"It took a long time for Clinton to bring them back to sanity.
+"After [former President] Jimmy Carter was defeated by Ronald Reagan, they nominated [former Massachusetts Gov. Michael] Dukakis and [former Vice President Walter] Mondale," he added.
+"It took a long time for [former President Bill] Clinton to bring them back to sanity.
 And I think Democrats are going to be basically self-immolating in a firestorm of crazy rhetoric."

 "It talks about Charlie Kirk and his efforts to change American politics by taking voters who are under the age of 30, who are voting against Trump, and increasingly flipping them and making them understand the value of what Trump is pointing out," Morris said.